shalithasuranga/codeglish/README.md

 ## 5. Advanced concepts

-- Actions and tasks can be represented as methods (In your favorite programming language).
+- Actions and tasks can be represented as code snippets (In your favorite programming language).
   Eg: If you need to say that you found a nice movie, you can use `noiceMovies.push('<movie name>')`